Chinese and Taiwanese officials clash in Fiji amid rise of ‘wolf warrior diplomacy’

 The difference was laid bare this week after Fiji media reported that Chinese officials barged into the annual Taiwanese celebration, sparking a physical scuffle that left a Taiwanese official hospitalized.
 The basic contours of the incident were not refuted by either government and it was the latest aggressive turn by Chinese diplomats, who are quickly shedding their traditional image as one of China’s more polished, less muscular, arms of government.

 The behavior of the Chinese diplomats underscores the political pressure inside the bureaucracy to publicly defend China’s position on international issues, particularly over Hong Kong and Taiwan.
-China’s Communist Party never conquered Taiwan after gaining power in the mainland in 1949 but claims it as part of an “inviolable one China” that must be reunified.
+China’s Communist Party never conquered Taiwan after gaining power in China in 1949 but claims it as part of an “inviolable one China” that must be reunified.

 Chinese officials have also accused the West of supporting violent separatism in the southern city of Hong Kong, where most protesters have called for Beijing to live up to its promise of granting it some political autonomy and a small minority seek outright independence.